See the Error FAQ:

 Use One SMTP Connection per Batch (Experimental)

-In, Mail Sending - Mass Mailing Preferences
+In, Mail Sending - Mass Mailing Options

 You could also experiment with using Amazon SES for mail sending.
 See:

-Using a seperate mail service, like Sendgrid or Amazon SES will allow you to go over any hourly/daily email limitation imposted by your hosting company, since you are not sending messages through this host's mail servers.
+Using a separate mail service, like Sendgrid or Amazon SES will allow you to go over any hourly/daily email limitation imposted by your hosting company, since you are not sending messages through this host's mail servers.

 Invalid email addresses on your list just make mass mailing go slower.
 Use the bounce handler to remove those addresses from your mailing list: